numisveinsson/SeqSeg/README.md

 See paper [here](https://rdcu.be/dU0wy).

-Below is an example output of the algorithm on a 3D MR image of the descending aorta:
+Below is an example output of the algorithm on a 3D MR image of the abdominal aorta:

 ![](assets/mr_model_tracing_fast_shorter.gif)